DCurrent/openbor/.github/ISSUE_TEMPLATE/bug_report.md

 ## Debugging

 ### Reproduce
 Provide step by step instructions to reproduce the behavior.
-Include any text files, scripts, etc:
+Include any text files, scripts, etc. In some cases, we may need a download link to your entire module:
-1. Go to '...'
+1. Load stage '...'
-2. Click on '....'
+2. Entity in  '....' positon.
-3. Scroll down to '....'
+3. Use  '....' move while '....'.
 4. See error

 ### Expected behavior